interstitialRedirectModalTitle

 Assisted Migration

-A strategic relocation of a certain species based on genetic traits that make them more likely to thrive in certain environmental conditions
+A strategic relocation of a certain species based on genetic traits that make them more likely to thrive in certain environmental conditions.

 This data, among other things, tell scientists which tree populations have genetic traits that make them more likely to thrive in certain environmental conditions—and can inform the strategic relocation of trees in a process called “assisted migration.”
-Dr. Whitham believes this approach is essential to ensuring the ability of foundational species such as cottonwood trees, and all of the species that rely on them, to survive in the face of climate change.
+Now, The Nature Conservancy is asking if this research could serve as a model for the restoration of eelgrass in the bays of Long Island in New York and all along the East Coast.

 Seahorse underwater amongst eelgrass.